The Perfect 3-Day Cape Town Itinerary – By a Local!

 It’s basically a series of trams and tram-buses in the Franschhoek Valley that enable you to hop between wine farms all day long.

-Best of all the wine tram explorer tour includes return transport from Cape Town, so you don’t need to worry about getting yourself to and from Franschhoek.
-The tour also includes tickets for the Navy route, which is my personal favourite.
+Plus, when you book the wine tram on Viator you get return transport from Cape Town, so you don’t need to worry about getting yourself to and from Franschhoek.

 The last time I did the wine tram, I went to: